 Some of the difficulties I helped clients with are:

 Abuse survivor.
 Addictions.
 Affairs.
 Alcohol and Drug Abuse.
 Anxiety.
 Anger.
 Attachment problem or disorder.
 Bereavement.
 Belonging difficulties.
-Bipolar Affective Disorder.
 Cultural issues.
 Depression.
 Dissociation.
 Depersonalisation.
 Derealisation.
 Eating Disorders.
 Emotional abuse.
 Emptiness.
 Explosive behaviour.
 Family and Life Crisis.
 Gender identity.
 Hate feelings.
 Low Self-Esteem.
 Ex-military-related concerns.
 Intra-relational conflicts.
 Loss of direction.
 Repeated manipulative Behaviour.
 Medically unexplained symptoms.
 Difficult or troubling memories.
 Mood Swings.
 Multi-cultural adjustments.
 Neglect in younger years.
-Non-dependant drunk/and alcohol use hitory.
+Non-dependant drunk/and alcohol use history.
 Obsessive Compulsive Disorder (OCD).
 Offending behaviours.
 Panic Attacks.
 Parenting concerns.
 Phobias.
 Post-traumatic stress & disorder.
 Perinatal concerns/difficulties.
 Personality disorders.
 Psychosexual Difficulties.
 Psychosis.
 Psychosomatic Symptoms.
 Race & identity.
 Relationship Difficulties.
 Rage.
 Violence and Abuse.
 Self-destructive. behaviours.
 Sexuality.
 Sexually acquired infection & HIV/AIDS.
 Sexual abuse.
 Stress.
 Self-Harm.
 Self-deception.
 Transcultural issues.
-Transexual & Transvestism.
+Transgender.
+Transvestism.
 Sexual promiscuity.
 Trauma & Traumatic event survival.
 Violence & what it communicates/means.
 Work Related Issues.

 £80.00 per session